 * * *

 (d) General disclosures for enrolled or prospective students.
-An institution must make available to any enrolled student or prospective student through appropriate publications, mailings or electronic media, information concerning—
+An institution must make readily available to any enrolled student or prospective student through appropriate publications, mailings or electronic media, information concerning—

 (1) Financial assistance available to students enrolled in the institution (pursuant to §668.42).